Why France’s Startup Scene is About to Surprise the Worldbusiness / Entrepreneurship / France / Investing / startups / Technology

 Brexit may well cost many startups the ability to scale easily across the continent.
 “A big pull before was the single market and the ability to scale very quickly across Europe, and now we can’t do that,” explains Wonderush founder Nelson Sivalingam, London-based online activities and entertainment marketplace.
 “We don’t have a domestic market big enough to build a $1bn company.”

-With CurrencyFair you save on transfers of GBP and avoid excessive bank fees meaning more money to invest in growing your business.
+With CurrencyFair you save when you convert GBP to EUR and avoid excessive bank fees along the way, meaning more money to invest in growing your business.

 Pros and Cons